 Poverty, Preventable Stays, and Mental Health Shortage

-This data is also available in a text-based table format.
+This data is also available in an excel spreadsheet.

 State: The abbreviated name of the state where the county is located.

 County: The name of the county where the information was collected.
-County names are listed as provided on the U.S. Census Bureau's list of 2020 FIPS Codes for Counties and County Equivalent Entities.
+County names are listed as provided on the United States Census Bureau's list of 2020 FIPS Codes for Counties and County Equivalent Entities.

-Mental Health HPSA: A county considered to have a shortage of mental health professionals, including psychiatrists, clinical psychologists, clinical social workers, psychiatric nurse specialists, and marriage and family therapists.
+Mental Health HPSA: A county that is considered to have a shortage of mental health professionals including psychiatrists, clinical psychologists, clinical social workers, psychiatric nurse specialists, and marriage and family therapists.
 This variable has three possible values:

 • None = None of the county designated as a shortage area;